Differences Between Form 3520 & 3520-A

 Difference Between Form 3520 and Form 3520-A

-The Form 3520 is used by U.S. Persons who have certain foreign trust and gift transactions.
-When a U.S. Person receives a gift from a foreign person that exceeds the threshold for reporting, the U.S. person must file the Form 3520.
-In addition, if the U.S. person that either: owns any assets that comprise a foreign trust, received a distribution from a foreign trust, or have certain other related types of trust transactions — they must also file the form.
-With Form 3520-A, the filing is only required when there is a Foreign Trust with a U.S. owner.
+The Form 3520 is used by U.S. Persons who engage in certain foreign trust and gift transactions.
+First, when a U.S. Person receives a gift or inheritance from a foreign person that exceeds the threshold for reporting, the U.S. person must file Form 3520.
+In addition, if the U.S. person either has an interest in a foreign trust or received a distribution from a foreign trust — or engages in certain other trust-related transactions — they must also file the form.
+With Form 3520-A, the filing is required when there is a Foreign Trust with a U.S. owner.
 The IRS has developed various exceptions and limitations for reporting, such as the Canadian RRSP (Registered Retirement Plan), and a more general reporting limitation in accordance with Rev. Proc 2020-17.

-Filing the Form coincides with individual tax return filing.
-The Form is due when a person’s tax return is due to be filed.
-Even if the person does not have to file a Tax Return, they still must submit the Form 3520, if applicable.
+Filing the Form 3520 coincides with individual tax return filing.
+In other words, Form 3520 is due when a person’s tax return is due to be filed.
+Even if the person does not have to file a Tax Return, they still must submit Form 3520, if applicable.

 Requesting an Extension

-To request an extension to file Form 3520, the person files for a regular extension with their tax return (Form 4868).
+To request an extension to file Form 3520, the person files for a regular extension with their tax return (usually on Form 4868).

 • “If a U.S. person is granted an extension of time to file an income tax return, the due date for filing Form 3520 is the 15th day of the 10th month (October 15) following the end of the U.S. person’s tax year.”